 This page provides information on the Council's standing orders for the control of meetings.

 "Standing Orders" are a set of rules of debate that apply to all meetings of the Council and its committees and subcommittees.
 They also set out the agreed principles of behaviour within meetings, and ensure the Council meets the legal requirements of the Local Government Act 2002 and the Local Government Official Information and Meetings Act 1987.

 The purpose of Standing Orders is to promote the constructive operation of the democratic process within the Council.

-The Porirua City Council updated its standing orders on 22 July 2015.
+The Porirua City Council updated its standing orders in February 2017.